 Snow Removal Information

-A brief look at our fleet: Winter maintenance crews are responsible for clearing over 320km of roads.
-The Township's fleet includes two (2) graders, 12 plows complete with sand and salt units, four (4) pickup trucks with plows, and three (3) contracted sidewalk plows.
+A brief look at our fleet: Winter maintenance crews are responsible for clearing over 490 kilometres of roads.
+The Township's fleet includes two (2) graders, 12 plows complete with sand and salt units, four (4) pickup trucks with plows, and six (6) contracted sidewalk plows.

 Frequently Asked Questions